So, that’s a great question.

 So those are going to be some things that you may choose from.

-But I would just, you know, I would just say to read the management agreement, get whoever you speak to at that property management company to explain all of the fees that could be incurred in the life cycle of that house, from the time a tenant moves into the time the tenant leaves.
+But I would just, you know, I would just say to read the management agreement, get whoever you speak to at that property management company to explain all of the fees that could be incurred in the life cycle of that house, from the time a resident moves into the time the resident leaves.

 And then I would say lastly if there’s anything we can do for you, we would love to explain more about our fees.

 We’ve got pricing, very transparent pricing on our website, so feel free to check that out, evernest.com, and we walk through all that pricing, and even shoot videos for it.